cdsap/TaskReport/README.md

 Reports provided:
 ### General Report
 Includes:
-* Top 5 task duration task outcome
+* Top 5 task duration by task outcome
 * Top 5 fingerprinting duration by task outcome
 * Csv file including task information like
   * Outcome execution
   * Mean and percentiles by outcome and task duration
-  * Mean and percentiles by outcome and fingerprinting furation
+  * Mean and percentiles by outcome and fingerprinting duration

 Example report output:
 ```